Physicist91/datasciencecoursera3/CodeBook.md

 ##Variables Description
 _Description of variables contained in the tidy data set_

 Each variable is written in the format "activity.subject", which describes an activity performed by a particular volunteer (subject) while wearing a Samsung Galaxy S II on her waist.
+For example, LAYING.30 contains the measurements for subject number 30 performing activity of LAYING.

 There are 6 possible activities:

 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS